-Stakeholder consultation was conducted on 28.12.2021.
+Stakeholder consultation for all the three dams were conducted on 30.08.2022.
 It was attended by permanent staff of KSEBL working at dam, local people living in the nearby area, workers of contractor executing certain rehabilitation works at dam site etc. The works proposed to be carried out for the dam were explained to them.
 Formal consultations will be held and outcomes documented.